Documentation · this section

 AI auto-tag

-When Pro is active and you’ve enabled AI in Settings → AI Assistant and ticked auto-tag on save, every save runs through a small classifier that returns three to six topical tags.
+When Pro is active and you’ve enabled AI in the Options page’s Step five · AI · Pro card and ticked Generate on save, every save runs through a small classifier that returns three to six topical tags.
 The classifier prefers Chrome’s on-device Gemini Nano model — no network call, no API key, the inference runs in your browser.
-On machines where Nano is unavailable (older Chrome versions, ChromeOS Flex, low-RAM Linux), Shelf falls back to Groq’s hosted inference, and you supply your own Groq API key in Settings → AI Assistant.
+On machines where Nano is unavailable (older Chrome versions, ChromeOS Flex, low-RAM Linux), Shelf falls back to Groq’s hosted inference, and you supply your own Groq API key in the same card.

 AI auto-summary